cpoussot/LF/README.md

 ### Run the demo file `demo_ph.m`

 Now we suggest to try the script `demo_ph.m`.
 The latter uses the very same LF but with an additional step to ensure passivity and port Hamiltonian structre.
-Please spend some time to test the different models proposed
+Please spend some time to test the different models proposed (or at least one).
 ```Matlab
 CAS = 'siso_passive_simple';   r = 1e-12
 CAS = 'siso_passive_aca';      r = 1e-12